ndanny/stable-diffusion-codespaces/README.md

 <img src="assets/banner.png" />

 ## Overview

-- Setup Time ⏱️:
+- **⏱️ Estimated Setup Time**: 7 minutes
-- A GitHub account is required.
+- 🐙 A GitHub account is required.
-- Beginner friendly.
+- 🤗 Beginner friendly.
 It helps to have some experience using a terminal, but it's not required.

 ## Getting Started